singh96aman/GSoC-application-baler/README.md

 - The impact on society this could have

 ## Assessment
 Your performance will be assessed by the improvements and implementations you are able to achieve.
-But equally imporant is your ability to communicate your work, results, and ability to discuss.
+But equally important is your ability to communicate your work, results, and ability to discuss.
 The latter is very important because the Baler collaboration is an international collaboration working together remotely most of the time.